 AC (Auxiliary Carry) flag − In arithmetic operation, when carry is generated by digit D3 and passed on to digit D4, the AC flag is set.
 This flag is used only internally BCD operation.

-P (Parity) flag - After arithmetic or logic operation, if result has even no. of 1s, the flag is set.
-If it has odd no. of 1s , flag is reset.
+P (Parity) flag − After arithmetic or logic operation, if result has even number of 1s, the flag is set.
+If it has odd number of 1s, flag is reset.

-It is a basically storage device & transfer data from registers by using instruction.
+It is basically a storage device and transfers data from registers by using instructions.

 All the signal can be classified into six groups

 The 8085 microprocessor has 8 signal line, A15 - A8 which are uni directional and used as a high order address bus.

 The signal line AD7 - AD0 are bi-directional for dual purpose.
 They are used as low order address bus as well as data bus.